keiishaz/keiishaz/README.md

 <h1>Hi 👋, I'm Keisha Azzahra Anindya</h1>
-<h3>Aspiring Fullstack Developer | Passionate about clean and structured web applications</h3>
+<h3>Aspiring Fullstack Developer | Passionate about structured backend logic and clean user experiences.</h3>
-<p>Currently an undergraduate student in Information Systems at Universitas Bengkulu, I enjoy building web applications that are not only functional but also clean and well-structured.
-I’m especially drawn to backend development using Laravel, and I’m actively expanding into fullstack development to better understand the complete workflow from database design to frontend integration.</p>
+<p>I'm an Information Systems student at Universitas Bengkulu who enjoys building web applications that are clean, structured, and actually work the way they should.
+I’m especially into working with Laravel, focusing on things like routing, authentication, and database logic.
+Lately, I’ve been diving deeper into fullstack development to understand the full flow from the backend process to what users see on the screen.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">